 Buffalo Train Station

-Located near popular destinations such as Canalside and KeyBank Center, the new station will be constructed on the same grounds as the existing 66-year-old Amtrak Station but will be elevated and moved closer to the street to improve access and visibility.
-The new station will be woven into Buffalo’s urban fabric, with improved connectivity to the city’s light rail system–via a new covered pedestrian plaza–and increased accommodation for vehicles, pedestrians and bicyclists.
+Located near popular destinations such as Canalside and KeyBank Center, the new station is constructed on the same grounds as the existing 66-year-old Amtrak Station but is elevated and moved closer to the street to improve access and visibility.
+The new station is woven into Buffalo’s urban fabric, with improved connectivity to the city’s light rail system–via a new covered pedestrian plaza–and increased accommodation for vehicles, pedestrians and bicyclists.

-Seating capacity at the facility will increase from 20 to 40 persons, while the image of a Buffalo will also be featured at the center of the station’s Terrazzo floor.
-The existing station’s low-level platform will be replaced by a new train-level platform for easier boarding.
-The new station will also include a Taste NY kiosk that will provide food and beverage choices for passengers.
-Energy efficient and environmentally friendly materials will be used in the new station’s construction and the facility will be compliant with the Americans with Disabilities Act.
+Seating capacity at the facility increased from 20 to 40 persons, while the image of a Buffalo is featured at the center of the station’s Terrazzo floor.
+The existing station’s low-level platform were replaced by a new train-level platform for easier boarding.
+The new station also includes a Taste NY kiosk that provides food and beverage choices for passengers.
+Energy efficient and environmentally friendly materials were used in the new station’s construction and the facility is compliant with the Americans with Disabilities Act.

 A planned second phase of the project will expand the station further to accommodate intercity bus service and additional train routes, creating a truly intermodal transit center for downtown Buffalo.

-October 2016 – Governor Cuomo issued a $1 million, six-month challenge to City of Buffalo Mayor Byron Brown to convene a group of stakeholders, hire a consultant to provide technical information and expertise to guide the discussion, and to ultimately recommend the ideal location for a new, modern train station.
+October 2016 – New York State issued a $1 million, six-month challenge to City of Buffalo Mayor Byron Brown to convene a group of stakeholders, hire a consultant to provide technical information and expertise to guide the discussion, and to ultimately recommend the ideal location for a new, modern train station.

 April 2017 – A committee convened by Mayor Brown chooses the current Amtrak station location as the location of the new station.
 The project calls for the old station to be demolished and the new, larger station built at the same location.
 A temporary station will be erected to service passengers during the construction process.